MOAboAli/cc-final-project-MOAboali-public/README.md

 # Description
-   - This project consists of:
+   - This application is consists of:
       - **FrontEnd**: Built with Angular
+        1. LoginPage
+        2. SignUp Page
+        3. Edit Profile Page
+        4. Home Page
       - **BackEnd**: Implemented using AWS Lambda (serverless architecture)
+        1. Signup/Edit Profile
+        2. Login
       - **Database**: Powered by DynamoDB
+        1. user table

-   - The main goal of this project is to deploy the application using the architecture described above on AWS.
+   - The main goal of this project is to deploy the application using the architecture described below on AWS.

 # Design